CyanSalt/croon/README.md

   Specify the global volume of the audio.
 Defaults to `1`.

+- `simulation?: 'keyboard'`

+  Simulate the effect of an instrument.
+Currently supports `'keyboard'` to simulate keyboard instruments.

 - `context?: AudioContext`

   By default, `play` will create an `AudioContext` instance automatically.
 However, it is also possible to make multiple scores play in the same context by specifying `context`.
 This is useful for playing multiple tracks at the same time.